muratk3n/thirdwave/en/README.md

 ---

 The marketing around the "Google Killer" Wolfram Alfa was mostly bunk tho..
-Never took that seriously.
-SW goes back and forth being ignored and posturing needlessly.
-He is a serious scientist however.
-No doubt there.
+SW goes back and forth being ignored and posturing needlessly...

+He is a serious scientist, no doubt there.

 ---

 Our uni legend had it one our CS profs, my Alg I teacher as it turns out, had code in Mathematica.
 He worked with SW's ppl I think.
-During lecture he'd slip up sometimes and say "automata" when it was totally unrelated so we'd guess this was his area of research.
+During lecture he'd slip up sometimes and say "cellular automata" when it was totally unrelated so we guessed this was his area of research.

 ---